Javier (name): Pronunciation

 In the English-speaking world, especially in the British media, the pronunciation of "Javier" is frequently confused with the pronunciation of French words or names ending in "-ier" such as Xavier or Olivier.
 The resulting pronunciation "HAV-ee-ay" is a hybrid of Spanish, French and English.
 In Spanish, correctly spoken, the final syllable sounds much like the English word "air", not the English word "eh".

-English speakers sometimes pronounce "Xavier" as "zavier".
-The latter pronunciation is used for the fictional character Charles Xavier, leader of the X-Men; however it is not incorrect to pronounce it this way when considering that many 'X' words derive in English from the Greek phonetics, which pronounce it as a soft 'Ks' sound.